Questions about the maritime industry answered

 Having successfully made the switch, he shared: “Due to the structured process and the on-the-job training provided, I found the learning curve all right!”

-• What kind of jobs are there in the maritime industry?
+Types of jobs in the maritime sector

 The global and diverse nature of the maritime industry creates jobs for both seafaring and shore-based workers.